 Since berry season is very close I was browsing through some online sites looking for some inspiration for uses in canning.
 Strawberries usually come first in the season from the farms, but I found some frozen blackberries on sale and thought I would look first for a recipe then decide if it was good enough to make the purchase.

 For me finding inspiration isn’t difficult when it comes to new recipes to help Troy, my husband, infuse flavor into his barbecuing.
 He loves to add rubs, dry or wet, to his meats or chicken, and any new sauce will get him excited about “cooking outdoors”.
 I came across the Driscols site which is a farm that sells “all things berry”.
 They have a recipe tab and a picture of a Blackberry Chipotle Glaze next to some pork ribs and that caught my eye.
-The Glaze seemed like a very easy recipe but a bit short on the acidity.
 With a bit of adaptation to the balsamic vinegar the glaze is an amazing addition to my canning pantry.
 Next time I make it I will add more chipotle peppers since it was mild but still had the smoky flavor.
 I am looking forward to Troy making some amazing pork ribs with this glaze over the summer!